peterdwdawe/fortis-prompt/README.md

 - [ ] Clean up unused functions
 - [ ] Merge common client/server functions
 - [ ] Abstract into interfaces as much as possible, reduce references to concrete classes
-- [ ] Improve config - maybe just create a basic JSON/XML file for all settings?
+- [ ] Improve configs - maybe just create a basic JSON/XML file for all settings?
+If I have time, an editor window in Unity would be great
 - [ ] Refactor to use composition as much as possible vs inheritence
 - [ ] Sort functions, properties, events, etc. consistently across classes to improve readability
+- [ ] Expand on unit tests
+- [ ] Player collision, if time permits
+- [ ] Bots, if time permits